rryms/READ_IT/Note_controller/computer_science/cs61B/Learning_note/note/course_structure.md

   * QuadTrees for 2D Data
   * KdTrees for Higher Dimensional Data
   * Uniform Partitioning
+### Range-Finding and Nearest
+* Search Trees
+    * Binary Search Tree
+    * 2-3 Tree/ 2-3-4 Tree/ B-Tree
+    * Red Black Tree
+  * support very fast operations
+    * Requires that compariable data
+    * Use ``Comparable`` interface
+* Expanding the Power of our Set
+* Implementing Fancier Set Operations with a BST
+* Sets and Maps on 2D Data
+### Multi-dimensional Data
+* Building Trees of Two Dimensional Data
+* Spatial Partitioning/ Rectangle Intersection Interpretation
+### QuadTrees
+* The QuadTree
+  * Every Node has four children
+* QuadTree Range Search
+*
+### Higher Dimensional Data
+* 3D Data
+* Even Higher Dimensional Space
+* K-d Trees
+* K-d Trees and Nearest Neighbor
+* Nestest Pseudocode
+### Uniform Partitioning
+### Summary and Applicaitons
+* Multi-Dimensional Data Summary
+* Set operations can be more complex than just contains, e.g.:
+Range Finding: What are all the objects inside this (rectangular) subspace?
+Nearest: What is the closest object to a specific point?
+Note: Can be generalized to k-nearest.

+The most common approach is **spatial partitioning**:
+Quadtree: Generalized 2D BST where each node “owns” 4 subspaces.
+K-d Tree: Generalized k-d BST where each node “owns” 2 subspaces.
+Dimension of ownership cycles with each level of depth in tree.
+Uniform Partitioning: Partition space into uniform chunks.

 ## Lecture 26: Prefix Operations and Tries
 ### Summary